evandavis/react-github-issues/README.md

-# Twitter Front-End Programming Exercise
+# React Github Issues

-A Github issue viewer written in React.
+A Github issue viewer for the Rails project, written in React.
 Dependencies were built using Node v5.0.0.

 The project was started from [React Hot Boilerplate](https://github.com/gaearon/react-hot-boilerplate).